 As the President and CEO of Volunteers of America Oregon, Kay Toran provides overall leadership and strategic direction for the social services organization, which improves the lives of Oregon’s children, families, and seniors through high-quality services.

-Kay joined the organization in July 1999 after serving six years as the Directoe of the State Office for Services to Children and Families, Oregon’s child protective services agency, where she served as Director for six years.
+Kay joined the organization in July 1999 after serving six years as the Director of the State Office for Services to Children and Families, Oregon’s child protective services agency.
 She previously held the position of Oregon’s Administrator of Purchasing.
 Under Governor Atiyeh, she served as an assistant and the state’s Director of Affirmative Action.

 Kay received her Bachelors degree from the University of Portland and Masters of Social Work degree from Portland State University and currently serves on the Boards of Oregon Community Foundation, Providence Health and Services, and University of Portland Board of Regents.

 She has been recognized by the state and other organizations for her service and leadership, receiving the Governor Victor Atiyeh Leadership in Education Award from Concordia University, the White Rose Award from the March of Dimes; the Astra Award for Excellence from the International Astra Society; the Nohad Toulan Urban Pioneer Award from Portland State University; Alumna of the Year from Portland State University; CEO of the Year Award from the Portland Business Journal; and the Equal Opportunity Award from the Urban League of Portland.
 Mayor Sam Adams has proclaimed August 19th as a Day of Appreciation for Kay Toran.
 In May 2012, Kay received an honorary doctorate from the University of Portland.

 Glenn W. Fung, Chief Financial Officer